veljkocukic/time/README.md

 # VDate

-VDate is a simple library of functionalities intended to make displaying date on pages easier.
+VDate is a simple library of functionalities intended to make displaying date on pages easier by providing various format options and more.

 ## Installation